NandhuKrisz/netflix_sql_project/README.md

 GROUP BY 1
 ORDER BY COUNT(*) DESC
 ```
-### 10. Find each year and the average numbers of content release in India on netflix. return top 5 year with highest avg content release!
+### 10. Find each year and the average numbers of content release in India on netflix.
+Return top 5 year with highest avg content release!

 ```sql
 WITH CTE AS